sipcapture/homer/README.md

 #### :package: Deploy a Capture Agent (CA)
 Install a HEP Capture Agent based on your needs and preferences:
 * **HEPlify**
-  :small_red_triangle_down: CA developed in go, portable, near zero configuration
+  :o: CA developed in go, portable, near zero configuration
 * **CaptAgent**:
-  :small_red_triangle_down: CA developed in C, ideal for complex configurations
+  :o: CA developed in C, ideal for complex configurations

   * Configure Capture settings
   * Configure connectivity to HEP server

+* **Native**
+  :o: Native HEP Agents in OpenSIPS, Kamailio, Asterisk, Freeswitch, RTP:Engine and more
 ----------------

 ### Support